A Comprehensive List of the Top Salesforce Developer Interview Questions with Answers and Examples Covering a Broad Range of Topics:

 Q #16) What is a Dashboard in Salesforce?

 Answer: A dashboard as shown in the above figure summarizes and portrays your Salesforce data in a graphical layout.
 This offers insights at-a-glance, for any device and for any targeted audience.
-In this figure, it throws light on the Sales reps of your organization.
+This figure, it throws light on the Sales reps of your organization.

 Moreover, a dashboard visualizes your business scenario and allows you to make decisions based on the real-time data gathered from reports.
 A Dashboard has a page layout and displays multiple dashboard components.
 Multiple reports appear side-by-side on the same dashboard.